sfuruya0612/snatch/README.md

      elb      Get a list of ELB(Classic) resources.
 (API: DescribeLoadBalancers) elbv2    Get a list of ELB(Application & Network) resources.
 (API: DescribeLoadBalancers) route53  Get a list of Rotue53 Record resources.
-(API: ListHostedZones and ListResourceRecordSets) ssm      Start a session on your instances by launching bash or shell terminal.
+(API: ListHostedZones and ListResourceRecordSets) acm      Get a list of ACM resources.
+(API: ListCertificates and DescribeCertificate) s3       Get Objects in selected S3 Bucket at interactive prompt.
+(API: ListBuckets and ListObjects) ssm      Start a session on your instances by launching bash or shell terminal.
 (API: StartSession) help, h  Shows a list of commands or help for one command